 - Ensuring that children know and understand which games are not appropriate and are dangerous games. - Teaching children lunchtime games.
-(PE: time allocated for each year teaching games and safe use of lunchtime equipment). - Teaching children strategies for resolving minor disagreements and ensure they understand where they should go for help. - Ensuring children are aware when they can use lunchtime play equipment and the adventure playground. - Teaching children general rules and routines for playtimes and lunchtimes e.g. they should not leave the playground without permission, lining up routines etc. - Following up serious incidents when on playground duty and inform the child's class teacher. - Informing a class teacher when their class has been very well behaved on the playground. - Verbal recognition/praise for good behaviour which is specific about why the behaviour is being praised - Smiling or other physical recognition (e.g. nod, a wave, thumbs up sign) - Awarding a house-point for good behaviour - Use of stickers - Informing staff on duty of any incidents or particular information which may affect play time and lunch time behaviour. - Ensuring that no children remain inside without adult supervision. - Ensuring that children know and understand that they require permission from an adult to go inside at lunchtime.
-(To go to the toilet or to First Aid) - Informing the lunch time staff if a child has a genuine medical reason to stay inside.
-The child will be supervised in a suitable location.
+(PE: time allocated for each year teaching games and safe use of lunchtime equipment). - Teaching children strategies for resolving minor disagreements and ensure they understand where they should go for help. - Ensuring children are aware when they can use lunchtime play equipment and the adventure playground. - Teaching children general rules and routines for playtimes and lunchtimes e.g. they should not leave the playground without permission, lining up routines etc. - Following up serious incidents when on playground duty and inform the child's class teacher. - Informing a class teacher when their class has been very well behaved on the playground.

-- Consulting with SENCo if a child has particular difficulties in coping with lunch times or is consistently causing concern or intervention. - Teaching pupils to deal with their own problems successfully.
+- Verbal recognition/praise for good behaviour which is specific about why the behaviour is being praised - Smiling or other physical recognition (e.g. nod, a wave, thumbs up sign) - Awarding a house-point for good behaviour - Use of stickers - Informing staff on duty of any incidents or information which may affect play time and lunch time behaviour. - Ensuring that no children remain inside without adult supervision. - Ensuring that children know and understand that they require permission from an adult to go inside at lunchtime.
+(To go to the toilet or to First Aid) - Teachers or school nurse to inform the lunch time manager if a child has a genuine medical reason to stay inside.
+The child will be supervised in a suitable location. - Lunchtime Manager to consult with the Inclusion Manager if a child has difficulties in coping with lunch times or is consistently causing concern or intervention. - Teaching pupils to deal with their own problems successfully.
 Often by talking things through with the children, conflicts or disagreements can be resolved.